 THE NEED REMAINS

-Though Veterans will once again call Old Main home, other key historic buildings remain threatened.
+Though Veterans once again call Old Main home, other key historic buildings remain threatened.
 Ward Memorial Theater, The Governor’s Mansion and the Soldiers Home Chapel, for example, remain unused and deteriorating.
 MPA is encouraging the VA to pursue a request for proposals seeking a developer to rehabilitate these three notable, vacant historic buildings.